CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•GOALS•March 2019

 by Bruce Camber Understandably, scholars have had little patience for this naivete and rather quickly brush it off.

 2019: These pages focus on an unexplored, mathematical, infinitesimally-small, seemingly-foundational part of our universe.
 It needs to be explored, first because it is so simple, and also because it stretches our logic and understanding of continuity.
 It starts at the Planck scale.
 Represented by the smallest-possible, simple sphere, we observe how it stacks, then doubles, then doubles again, and then continues to double.
-We’re asking scholars, “Could this simple doubling create a grid of Planck-size spheres?
+We’re asking scholars, “Could this simple doubling create a grid of Planck-scale spheres?
 Could it be pushing the current expansion of the universe? …dark matter/energy?
 Does it all begin with a sphere?
 Advice?

 Which concept is strongest?
 Which is weakest?